 It's important to remember that in the long run, it much cheaper to do perform regular maintenance on a house than to wait until a major component fails.
 It has been suggested by some that a good rule of thumb for budgeting for annual maintenance is one percent of the value of your home.

-See also the article: How Long Should Things Last?
+See also our related article: How Long Should Things Last?

 Yerkes Upstate Real Estate Services